hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/How-to-connect-and-troubleshoot-via-SSH.md

 <div dir="ltr" markdown="1">

-# How to connect and troubleshoot via SSH

 <details markdown="1"><summary><h1>Prerequisite: Installing ssh on Windows</h1></summary>
 - If your client is Windows; You can use Powershell.
 First, if you haven't installed the OpenSSH module yet; Open PowerShell with admin access, that is, right-click PowerShell and click Run as Administrator.